signorpipo/wle-gamepad/README.md

   - Specify the handedness
   - Fill the gamepad-animator component with the objects from the imported controller model

+## License
+You are free to use this in your projects, just remember to credit me somewhere!

 ## Credits
 Oculus Quest Controller Models by Jezza3D on Sketchfab with small adjustments made by me.